Once entries closed in February a panel of specialist judges reviewed all submitted entries and decided on a shortlist of five entries per category.

 The panel then decided the winner for each category and category winners were then considered by the judges for the overall award, the “RCN Nurse of the Year 2019”.

 This may sound daunting, but the judging days were a great opportunity for finalists to meet their fellow category finalists and most nurses find the judging days an enjoyable experience.

 While at the judging, finalists may have been asked to have their photos taken, take part in a short interview about their work and discuss their entry in more detail with our editors.
 We requested that finalists allowed at least half a day for the judging process to take place.

 To see the judging days in action, click on the Judging Days Highlights 2018 video below:

 The Patient’s Choice Award

-The winner of the Patient’s Choice Award will be decided by public vote.
+The winner of the Patient’s Choice Award is decided by public vote.

-Details on how to vote for the winner of this category will be provided when the finalists are announced in April 2019.
+Details on how to vote for the winner of this category were provided when the finalists were announced in April 2019.

-All winners will be announced at the awards ceremony, taking place at the Westminster Park Plaza in London on Wednesday 3 July 2019.
+All winners were announced at the awards ceremony, that took place at the Westminster Park Plaza in London on Wednesday 3 July 2019.